Azure/azure-sdk-for-js/sdk/videoanalyzer/video-analyzer-edge/README.md

 ### Creating a pipeline topology

-To create a pipeline topology you need to define parameters, sources, and sinks.
+To create a pipeline topology you need to define sources and sinks.

 ```typescript
 const rtspSource: RtspSource = {